psf/requests/docs/dev/contributing.rst

 .. _Seth Michael Larson: https://sethmlarson.dev/

-The guide is split into sections based on the type of contribution you're thinking of making, with a section that covers general guidelines for all contributors.
+The guide is split into sections based on the type of contribution you're thinking of making, a section that covers general guidelines for all contributors.

 Be Cordial